 It’s unsurprising that Clayton Kershaw threw a no-hitter during his Hall-of-Fame-worthy career.
 To come one error away from a perfect game, though, was quite the leap.

-This game took place during the height of Kershaw’s prime.
+This took place at the height of Kershaw’s prime.
 In the three years prior, he had won the Cy Young Award twice and finished second in the voting once (when, by the way, he bested the award winner’s ERA, WHIP, and bWAR).
-In 2014, Kershaw posted a 1.77 ERA and 0.857 WHIP to go along with a 21-3 record.
+In 2014, Kershaw posted a 1.77 ERA and 0.857 WHIP en route to 21-3 record.
 It was one of the best pitching seasons in MLB history, culminating in Kershaw’s third Cy Young Award as well as MVP honors.

 It’s somewhat of a pity that an error prevented this performance from being a perfect game.
-In the seventh inning, shortstop Hanley Ramírez handled a chopper up the middle, but bounced the throw to first.
-While the error might have blemished Kershaw’s stat sheet, it’s hard to see essentially retiring 28 batters as being less impressive than retiring 27.
+In the seventh inning, shortstop Hanley Ramírez handled a chopper up the middle but bounced the throw to first.
+The error certainly blemished Kershaw’s stat sheet, but by another way of looking at it, he did enough to retire 28 batters in a row that day.

 3.